pra-navi/tp/docs/UserGuide.md

 [Back to Table of Contents](#table-of-contents)

-Remove tag(s) from a person in your contact list.
+You can delete tag(s) from a person in your contacts list, so that you can remove unwanted or irrelevant tags.

 <h4>Format:</h4>

 ```
-deleteTagPerson INDEX t/TAG [t/MORE TAGS]…
+deleteTagPerson INDEX t/TAG [t/MORE_TAGS]…
 ```

 <h4>Alias:</h4>